JAndrassy/UnoWiFiDevEdSerial1/README.md

 # Uno WiFi (Developer Edition) Serial1

 Arduino Uno WiFi is an Arduino UNO R3 with ESP8266 integrated on the board.
 It was developed and manufactured by Arduino.org.
+More information in [Uno WiFi Wiki](https://github.com/jandrassy/UnoWiFiDevEdSerial1/wiki).

 Uno WiFi Developer Edition connects ATmega328 to ESP8266 using additional on board UART chip SC16IS750 ([here as module](http://sandboxelectronics.com/?product=sc16is750-i2cspi-to-uart-bridge-module)).
 This additional UART is connected to ATmega as I2C device.